levgou/pqtrees/README.rst

    :py:`PQTreeDup.from_perms(ListOfTuples)`

-    * The above method will return an iterator, you can sort the trees by their aprox. frontier size
+    * The above method will return an iterator, you can sort the trees by their approx. frontier size